OpenEvalProject/evals/manuscripts/elife-87335/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/87335/elife-87335-fig2-v1.jpg)

 **Figure 2.:** The Codon Adaptation Index (CAI) attempts to compare the intensity of selection (Figure 1, x-axis) in a subset of genes under strong selection (red areas).
-Given the narrow range of quantitative dependence of codon bias on  shown in sNFigure 1, our new metric is intended to capture differences in the proportion of the proteome subject to substantial selection (blue areas).
+Given the narrow range of quantitative dependence of codon bias on $sN$ shown in Figure 1, our new metric is intended to capture differences in the proportion of the proteome subject to substantial selection (blue areas).

-Since codon bias varies quantitatively within only a small range of sN (Figure 1), a promising approach is to measure the proportion of sites at which codon adaptation is effective.
+Since codon bias varies quantitatively within only a small range of $sN$ (Figure 1), a promising approach is to measure the proportion of sites at which codon adaptation is effective.
 We posit that more highly adapted species have a higher proportion of both genes and sites subject to effective selection on codon bias (Figure 2; Galtier et al., 2018).
 Indeed, CAI might also rely in part on variation in the fraction of sites within the reference genes that is subject to effective selection as a function of species (Figure 2, red).
 Here we take this logic further, considering all sites in a proteome-wide approach.
 Averaging across the entire proteome provides robustness to shifts in the expression level of or strength of selection on particular genes.
 The proteome-wide average depends on the fraction of sites whose selection coefficients exceed the ‘drift barrier’ for that particular species (Figure 2, blue threshold).

 In estimating the effects of selection, it is critical to control for other causes of codon bias.
 In particular, species differ in their mutational bias with respect to the proportion of the genome that consists of guanine-cytosine base pairs (GC), and in the frequency of GC-biased gene conversion (Urrutia and Hurst, 2001; Duret and Galtier, 2009; Doherty and McInerney, 2013; Figuet et al., 2014).
 Here, we control for %GC, capturing species differences both in mutation and in gene conversion, by calculating the Kullback–Leibler divergence of the observed codon frequencies away from the codon frequencies that we would expect to see given the genomic %GC content of the species.
 Kullback–Leibler divergence measures the distance of an observed probability distribution from an expected reference distribution, capturing a measure of surprise (Kullback and Leibler, 1951).
 This method does not require us to specify preferred vs. non-preferred codons, and can thus also accommodate situations in which different genes have different codon preferences (Gingold et al., 2014; Cope et al., 2018).